 Your smiles is complete with a perfectly white set of teeth, but if you have tried different ways to achieve whiteness, relax as there is a better and simpler method to get them bright.
-While the internet is full of plenty before and after pictures of porcelain veneers, it will be nice to know how this scientific ingenuity started.
+While the internet is full with pictures of Porcelain Veneers Before and After, it will be nice to know how this scientific ingenuity started.

 A bit of history